 DROP AN ITEM - from your equipment to the ground.

-MOVE - Run up to your normal Movement rate in metres per Combat Round.
+MOVE - Move up to your Speed in metres per Combat Round.

-MAKE A HEROIC REACTION ROLLS - When a creature attacks, shoots or casts a spell on a Hero.
+MAKE A REACTION ROLL - When a creature attacks, shoots or casts a spell on a Hero.
 Or when a trap goes off.
 The Hero can make as many of these as needed in a combat round, one for each attack, shot, bite, claw, trap or spell.

-Creatures with the highest Agility get to perform their action before creatures with a lower Agility score.
-If two or more creatures have the same Agility score, both must roll two six-sided dice each, with the higher score getting to act first.
-Once all creatures that are able to act have had their attempt at their Action (in order of highest Agility to lowest), a new Combat Round begins, and the cycle continues until the battle is over.
+Creatures with the highest Speed get to perform their action before creatures with a lower Speed score.
+If two or more creatures have the same Speed score, both must roll two six-sided dice each, with the higher score getting to act first.
+Once all creatures that are able to act have had their attempt at their Action (in order of highest Speed to lowest), a new Combat Round begins, and the cycle continues until the battle is over.

 Holding an Action - A Hero may elect to act later in the combat round.

-For example, Rastan the Barbarian starts the round with the highest Agility, but he decides to hold his action.
-His player states that Rastan will act on a specified Agilty score lower than what he currently has.
+For example, Rastan the Barbarian starts the round with the highest Speed, but he decides to hold his action.
+His player states that Rastan will act on a specified Speed score lower than what he currently has.
 Rastan will take his action then.

-When Heroes attack creatures in combat, the GM selects the most appropriate Skill to be used by the Hero.
-The creature will automatically defend against this attack by either using its appropriate skill (also determined by the Gm, usually the most advantageous one)
+When Heroes attack creatures in combat, the GM selects the most appropriate Skill to be used by the Hero, depending upon what the Hero is weilding and what they are trying to achieve.
+The creature will automatically defend against this attack by using its appropriate skill (also determined by the GM, usually the most advantageous one) The Target Number (TN) of the attack is equal to 7+ The Opponents Skill

 When a Hero attempts to punch, kick or headbutt a creature.
-Make an (Opposed) Heroic Roll based on the Hero's Brawl.
+Make a Contested Heroic Roll based on the Hero's Brawl.

 When a Hero attempts to pull to the ground or immobilize an opponent, by wrestling or grappling.
-Make an (Opposed) Heroic Roll based on the Hero's Brawl.
+Make a Contested Heroic Roll based on the Hero's Brawl.
 The GM could also rule it could be based on the Hero's Might

 When the Hero attempts to strike a creature with a melee weapon, like a sword or axe.
-Make an (Opposed) Heroic Roll based on the Hero's Sword-Play.
+Make a Contested Heroic Roll based on the Hero's Sword-Play.

 When the Hero attempts to shoot a creature with a ranged weapon, like a bow, sling, firearm, crossbow, net, rock, spear, throwing knife, hammer or axe.
-Make an (Opposed) Heroic Roll based on the Hero's Marksmanship.
+Make a Contested Heroic Roll based on the Hero's Marksmanship.
 The Hero cannot make ranged attacks whilst locked in melee combat.

 A Hero automatically fails to cast a spell whilst locked in melee combat.
 When the Hero attempts to cast a spell (that they know) at a creature.
 Make an (Opposed) Heroic Roll based on the Hero's Magic.
 The Target Number for success is equal to 7+ the Opponents - Magic Resistance Skill